ploomber/doc/examples/docker/chat-with-csv-solara/README.md

-# Data querying and visualisation App
+# Chat with a CSV

-This query and data visualisation application is designed to provide a user-friendly chatbot interface to interact with your data, making data exploration and analysis a breeze.
+Chat with a CSV file using natural language.

 ## Getting Started